Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 `discovery_agent.yml` and `traceability_agent.yml` contain the default minimum agent configuration.

 `private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify Platform (if you choose to let the installation generate them).
+In case you are re-using an existing service account, the public key can be retrieved from the service account itself (go to platform.axway.com > Service accounts and search for the correct one).
+Regarding the private key, it is somewhere in your secured storage.

 ## Install the agent on the Gateway machine(s)

 For installing the agent, just copy the configuration files, public/private keys and the binaries to your Gateway machine as mentioned by the instruction provided by the Axway Central CLI.

+Once everything is copied, add the execution rights to the binaries (`chmod +x discovery_agent traceability_agent`).
+Traceability agent configuration file should be writtable only by the owner of the file (`chmod u+rw,og+r ./traceability_agent.yml`).

 ## Start the agents